7 Best Google Maps API Alternatives in 2026: The Complete Evaluation Guide

 TomTom is a well-known name in navigation.
 Beyond consumer GPS devices, TomTom now offers a full suite of Maps APIs and SDKs for developers, combining open and proprietary map data through their Orbis Maps initiative.

-- EV features: Long-distance EV routing with charging stop optimization, EV POI data, and range calculation - increasingly important as electric vehicle adoption grows.
+Routing and EV features: Driving, walking, cycling routes with real-time traffic, plus EV routing with charging stop optimization - increasingly important as electric vehicle adoption grows.

 Considerations

-- TomTom's web mapping capabilities, while improved, are still less feature-rich than Mapbox or Google for complex custom map experiences.
+TomTom's web mapping capabilities, while improved, are still less feature-rich than Mapbox or Google for complex custom map experiences.
+Their geocoding results are strong in Europe but coverage quality can vary in other regions.
+Enterprise support and custom features require direct sales engagement.
+For a deeper look, see our full guide to TomTom alternatives.

 5. Azure Maps - Best for Organizations Already Invested in Microsoft Azure